How to manage a successful free trial for website visitor tracking software

 With some vendors, you may also have the option to continue with a ‘free forever’ limited-feature version of the main product.

-Website visitor tracking software may be a great fit for your company, providing tangible ROI through better and faster B2B lead generation.
+These software tools may be a great fit for your company, providing tangible ROI through better and faster B2B lead generation.

-Fortunately, nearly all of the vendors provide free trial periods to help you get underway and see if their solution will work well for you.
+Fortunately, nearly all of the vendors provide no-cost trial periods to help you get underway and see if their solution will work well for you.

-This post was about making the best of these free trial periods, offering a structured approach to getting to Yes or No for any specific vendor’s solution.
+This post was about making the best of these trial evaluations, offering a structured approach to getting to Yes or No for any specific vendor’s solution.

-If your selected website visitor tracking software is a good fit and performs well during a well-executed free trial period, you’ll be on your way to better and faster B2B lead generation and a more productive marketing and sales team.
+If your selected tracking software is a good fit and performs well during a well-executed trial period, you’ll be on your way to better and faster B2B lead generation and a more productive marketing and sales team.

 Please leave your feedback, questions, and any suggestions for improvements in the comments area below.